quanterall/HaskellMaterials/basics/extras/testing.md

 ### Find a testable core

-If you cannot readily test the entire functionality of something, find a more easily testable core and split it out.
+If you cannot readily test the entire functionality of something, find a more easily testable core and split it out into a pure function.
 We know intuitively that pure functions, calculations from one value another, are easily testable.
 Try to encode the piece you want to test as a matter of input and output without involving any side effects.

 ### Encode your effects as type classes